- J.D.New York University School of Law1997

 - B.A.Cornell University1994

-Mr. Pugh uses his diverse public and private experience as a former Assistant U.S. Attorney, former chief compliance investigations counsel at a Fortune 10 company, and twice appointed compliance monitor to assist clients operating in competitive and complex markets.
-He counsels clients facing reputational risks encompassing a cross-section of regulatory compliance and corporate ethics concerns, including HR management challenges.
-Supported by Miller & Chevalier's world class compliance practice, he helps clients understand not only whether noncompliance occurred, but also the root cause of the concern — more than just "putting out fires," but finding an efficient, effective solution that resonates with regulators, eliminates excessive risk in specific areas, and constructs enduring cultural change.
+Mr. Pugh uses his diverse public and private experience as a former Assistant U.S. Attorney, lead compliance counsel at a highly regulated Fortune 10 company, and twice appointed compliance monitor to assist clients operating in competitive and complex markets.
+He counsels clients facing reputational risks encompassing a cross-section of regulatory compliance and corporate ethics concerns.
+He helps clients understand not only whether non-compliance occurred, but also the root cause of the concern – not just "putting out fires," but finding an efficient, effective solution that resonates with regulators, eliminates excessive risk in specific areas, and constructs enduring cultural change.

-In addition to his defense practice, he was appointed by a federal district court in one of the Equal Employment Opportunity Commission's (EEOC) largest monitorships to-date involving racial discrimination and harassment.
+Mr. Pugh was appointed by a federal district court in one of the Equal Employment Opportunity Commission's (EEOC) largest monitorships to date involving racial discrimination and harassment.
 At the conclusion of the monitorship, the district court observed, "You're that outsider coming in...
 Not easy to do, but you did it well...
 I think that everybody chose well when they picked you to do this job."
 He was also the first monitor appointed by the Waterfront Commission of New York and New Jersey Harbors, overseeing a stevedore's efforts to root out organized crime.
 Mr. Pugh currently serves as a deputy monitor in the gaming industry overseeing a company's efforts to prevent, among other things, sexual harassment and discrimination.

 Immediately prior to joining Miller & Chevalier, Mr. Pugh was a partner at a prominent trial boutique in Chicago.
 He was recognized as an "Illinois Super Lawyer" from 2011 to 2017 and received multiple Special Service Awards during his time at the U.S. Attorney's Office in Chicago.
 For 10 years, he served as part of the national faculty for the National Institute for Trial Advocacy and has been an adjunct professor in appellate advocacy at Loyola University Chicago School of Law.

 - Currently conducting a top-to-bottom risk assessment of a global manufacturer in Europe, the Middle East, Africa (EMEA), U.S., and Asia Pacific alongside Miller & Chevalier's compliance team covering anti-corruption, third-party due diligence, cartels, government contracts, trade controls, and the use, availability, and structure of its whistleblower reporting channels.